dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ## Basic usage

 The `IHttpClientFactory` can be used directly in code to access `HttpClient` instances.
-The service must first be registered with the ServiceProvider:
+The service must first be registered with the services provider:

 [!code-csharp[Main](http-requests/samples/Startup.cs?name=snippet1&highlight=4)]